shuheikurita/shuheikurita.github.io/_pages/publications.md

 "Demystifying Mixed Outcomes of Self-Training: Pre-training Analyses on Non-Toy LLMs", The findings of 19th Conference of the European Chapter of the Association for Computational Linguistics (EACL2026 findings), 2026.
 1. Mahiro Ukai, <u>Shuhei Kurita</u>, Nakamasa Inoue,
-STATUS Bench: A Rigorous Benchmark for Evaluating Object State Understanding in Vision-Language Models, Proceedings of the 33rd ACM International Conference on Multimedia (ACMMM2025), p.4718-4727, Dublin, 2025.
+"STATUS Bench: A Rigorous Benchmark for Evaluating Object State Understanding in Vision-Language Models", Proceedings of the 33rd ACM International Conference on Multimedia (ACMMM2025), p.4718-4727, Dublin, 2025.
 [\[arXiv\]](https://arxiv.org/abs/2510.22571)
 [\[paper\]](https://dl.acm.org/doi/10.1145/3746027.3755565)